 On constructing an approximation of some arbitrary function, and measuring the badness thereof.

 THIS IS CHAOS RIGHT NOW.
-I need to break out the sampling/interpolation problem and the analytic problem.
+I need to break out the sampling/interpolation problem for regular data, for one thing.

 Choosing the best approximation